AbinavRavi/AbinavRavi.github.io/_posts/2019-12-2-Out-of-distribution-detection-baseline.markdown

 ### Scene
 **Jerry**: Hi, Tom what are you upto nowadays.
 Are you a data janitor or you get to do some modelling as well?

-**Tom**: Hi Jerry, I have been reading a paper which I think is quite interesting for all people creating Neural network models
+**Tom**: Hi Jerry, I finally have some modelling work apart from being the data Janitor and for that I have been reading a paper which I think is quite interesting for all people working with Neural network models.

 **Jerry**: Ah what is the name of the paper and why is it so interesting?